D3TaLES/roboticsUI/src/TerminologySetup.md

 ## Experiments and Workflows

 There are several terms related to experimental procedures.
 ExpFlow Templates and Robotic Workflows are generated in the ExpFlow software and serve to outline the experimental procedure.
-(For more on ExpFlow Templates and Robotic Workflows, see [](ExpFlow_Robotic_workflows).)
+(For more on ExpFlow Templates and Robotic Workflows, see {ref}`ExpFlow`.)
 When a downloaded ExpFlow Robotic Workflow is loaded through the Desktop App, it is translated into a FireWorks-based Workflow consisting of Experiments (sets of FireWorks Fireworks), which consist of Actions (FireWorks Firetasks).
-(For more on the Fireworks structure, see [](Fireworks).)
+(For more on the Fireworks structure, see {ref}`Fireworks`.)

 Key terms:
 * **ExpFlow Template**: Generic procedure outline for a single experiment created on ExpFlow
 * **ExpFlow Robotic Workflow**: Specific procedure based on an ExpFlow template.
 It may consist of many parallel experiments, all with the same genreric Template procedure but differing in a couple parameters.
 This is also create on ExpFlow and can be downloaded as a JSON file.
 * **Workflow (FireWorks Workflow)**: The FireWorks workflow object derived from a loaded ExpFlow Robotic Workflow.
 * **Experiment**: A series of actions that is analogous to a single experiment from the ExpFlow Robotic Workflow (based on the original ExpFlow Template).
 * **Set of Actions (FireWorks Firework)**: A FireWorks firework may contain one or more actions from the original ExpFlow Template & Robotic Workflow.
-These are often grouped by [Categories](fireworks_categories).
+These are often grouped by {ref}`Fireworks/Fireworks`.
 * **Action (FireWorks Firetask)**: A FireWorks firetask corresponds directly with an action from the original ExpFlow Template & Robotic Workflow.
 Examples include `DispenseLiquid`, `MeasureDensity`, `RunCV`, `DataProcessor`, etc.